 The fact is that modern trapping is a highly regulated activity in which a small (yet very important) number of people participate.
 Skilled trappers provide their state or province with irreplaceable ecological and societal data and benefits, such as managing abundant furbearer populations at no cost to other residents.
 This long-standing cultural activity remains relevant and necessary on today’s landscape.
-For example, regulated fur trapping activities have been scientifically proven to provide reductions in flooding damage by beavers, minimizing disease risks in animal species, and providing critical tools for modern wildlife management.
-Additionally, modern traps have changed drastically from their 1930's predecessors.
-Modern traps are specifically designed and scientifically tested to meet international humane standards.
+For example, regulated fur trapping activities have been scientifically proven to provide reductions in flooding damage by beavers, minimizing disease risks in animal species, and provide critical tools for wildlife conservation.

 The crown jewel for relevance of trapping activities today lies right in line with science.
 If humans were not present on the landscape today, perhaps the argument of managing wildlife populations wouldn’t have as much bearing; but the fact remains that we are here to stay.
 For years humans negatively impacted other wild species of plants and animals through unregulated cull and urban development.
 The Teddy Roosevelt era of conservation opened a new mindset of conserving, rather than molesting, our wild natural resources.